< Resources

 3. The difficulties with reading originated during school years.
 (Note: Early signs may be evident during preschool years.)

-4. Cause of the difficulties cannot be attributed to a medical condition such as a stroke, impaired vision or hearing, intellectual disability, environmental factors, lack of instruction, or English proficiency.
+4. The cause of the difficulties cannot be attributed to a medical condition such as a stroke, impaired vision or hearing, intellectual disability, environmental factors, lack of instruction, or English proficiency.

 My Child Has a Dyslexia Diagnosis — Now What?